NeftalemMG/TooB/README.md

 # TOOB - Luxury Habesha Fashion E-commerce Platform

-TOOB is a cutting-edge e-commerce platform that celebrates Habesha heritage through contemporary luxury fashion.
+TOOB is an e-commerce platform that celebrates Habesha heritage through contemporary luxury fashion.
 Our platform offers a seamless shopping experience, showcasing exquisite clothing and accessories that blend traditional Ethiopian and Eritrean designs with modern aesthetics.

+You can check the deployed site at: https://toob-ruddy.vercel.app/

 ## 🌟 Features

 - 🛍️ Curated collections of luxury Habesha-inspired fashion
-- 🔒 Secure user authentication (including OAuth options)
+- 🔒 Secure user authentication
 - 💳 Smooth checkout process with Stripe integration
 - 🎨 Responsive and intuitive user interface
-- 🌍 Multi-language support
 - ♻️ Sustainability initiatives highlighted

 ## 🚀 Getting Started